 RIT Libraries’ Offsite Collections facility is located on the Henrietta, NY campus and houses 220,000 items from our low-use collections.
 Materials include books, journals, microforms, theses, indices, and some archival material.
 Items are stored with similarly sized items in a high density configuration.
 The Offsite Collections facility cannot accommodate visitors to browse the collections, but library staff will be happy to retrieve materials by request, generally within 1 business day.
+You can browse all circulating materials online using the virtual shelf browsing feature in the library catalog — including physical materials in Wallace/Ritter and Offsite Collections, as well as e-books from our subscription databases.

 How to request materials from Offsite Collections by type: